Unobservable causal loops as a way to explain both the quantum computational speedup and quantum nonlocality: Time-symmetrizing the ordinary quantum description of nonlocality

-Of course, also in this case the bottom lines of the time-symmetrization instances are all identical to each other, and to that of the ordinary quantum description of table (\ref{costad}), as we can replace `` $ \Leftarrow \hat{\mathbf{U}}_{1 ,0 ,2}^{\dag } \Leftarrow $ '' by `` $ \Rightarrow \hat{\mathbf{U}}_{1 ,0 ,2} \Rightarrow $ ''.
-The important point is that both reduced density operators, that of register $B$ after the measurement of $\hat{B}_{l}$ and that of register $A$ after the measurement of $\hat{A_{r}}$, in their propagation toward the other measurement go via $t_{0}$.
+Of course, also in this case the bottom lines of the time-symmetrization instances are all identical to each other, and to that of the ordinary quantum description of table (\ref{costad}) -- we can replace ``$ \Leftarrow \hat{\mathbf{U}}_{1 ,0 ,2}^{\dag } \Leftarrow $'' by ``$ \Rightarrow \hat{\mathbf{U}}_{1 ,0 ,2} \Rightarrow $''.
+The important point is that the projections of both reduced density operators, that of register $B$ after the measurement of $\hat{B}_{l}$ and that of register $A$ after the measurement of $\hat{A_{r}}$, in their propagation toward the other measurement go via $t_{0}$.
 At time $t_{0}$ they locally project the state of the entire quantum system.
 Also the present zigzag diagram hosts the local explanation of spatial nonlocality.

-One might wander how the reduced density operator of either register ``knows'' that it has to propagate to the other measurement via $t_{0}$.
-We have a simple answer to this question: it propagates in all the possible ways.
-In the case that it goes from $t_{1}$, or from $t_{2}$, to $t_{0}$, at time $t_{0}$ it locally changes the state of both registers.
-In all the other cases it changes nothing.
-This is why we can focus only on the propagation that physically connects the two measurement outcomes via $t_{0}$.
+By the way, one might wonder how the projection of the reduced density operator of either register "knows" that it must propagate to the other measurement through $t_{0}$.
+Our answer would be: it propagates in all the possible ways along the unitary evolutions that connect the two measurement outcomes.

-Eventually, let us note that what explains spatial nonlocality is in the first place a temporal form of nonlocality: the fact that the two measurements, at times $t_{1}$ and $t_{2}$, change back in time the state of the two registers at time $t_{0}$.
+Eventually, let us note that what explains spatial nonlocality are a couple of quantum causal loops, one for each measurement.
+The two measurements, respectively at times $t_{1}$ and $t_{2}$, change back in time the state of the two registers at time $t_{0}$.
+This in turn causes the correlation between the two future measurement outcomes.

-By the way, it can be interesting to note that the present time-symmetrized description of quantum nonlocality is the only possible -- symmetric -- way of seeing the causations that ensure the correlation between the two outcomes when the respective measurements become simultaneous -- when $t_{1} =t_{2}$.
-Time-symmetry simply becomes the complete symmetry between the two measurement actions.
-The same holds for the time-symmetrized description of the quantum speedup, since nothing changes if we postpone the initial measurement of $\hat{B}$ to the time of the final measurement of $\hat{A}$.
+Let us compare now the explanation of nonlocality provided by the TS formalism and that of Costa de Beauregard.

-We will compare the explanation of nonlocality provided by the TS Formalism and that of Costa de Beauregard in the discussion.
+The latter explanation assumes that the entire outcome of measuring $\hat{B}$ at time $t_{1}$(which only changes the reduced density operator of register $B$) goes backwards in time to the time $t_{0}$ the two subsystems were not spatially separate.
+This: (i) violates the present requirement that the description of quantum correlation does not present a preferred time-direction of causality, (ii) changes a past state as described by the ordinary quantum description and (iii) can be considered an arbitrary assumption in the sense that it is only justified by the explanation it provides.